aternosorg/php-model/README.md

 all drivers and you can enable whatever you need (e.g. caching, searching) for each model or for all models (by using your own parent model for all your models).

-This is an example implementation of a Model using the [GenericModel](src/GenericModel.php) with a NoSQL database as backend and caching:
+This is an example implementation of a model using the [GenericModel](src/GenericModel.php) with a NoSQL database as backend and caching:

 ```php